 Background pattern

-About the medication
+About the medicine

 Introduction

-AGRASTAT 0.05 mg/ml Infusion Solution
+AGRASTAT 0.05 mg/ml solution for infusion

 (tirofiban)

-Read this leaflet carefully before you start using this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again
+• Keep this leaflet, you may need to read it again

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist

-• This medicine has been prescribed for you only, and you must not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed for you only.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
-See section 4.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+See section 4

-1. What is AGRASTAT and what it is used for
+1. What AGRASTAT is and what it is used for

 3. How to use AGRASTAT